Staff

 CO-EDITOR-IN-CHIEF

-Charlotte Ungar was born in San Francisco, California, and raised in New York.
-She is a Senior at the University of Connecticut, where she studies English with a concentration in Creative Writing.
-She has interned for World Poetry Books, Trio House Press, and Autumn House Press, and she currently reads for Trio House Press.
-She has also served as Poetry Editor and Translations Editor for the Long River Review.
+Charlotte Ungar recently graduated from the University of Connecticut, where she studied English and creative writing, and served as the Poetry Editor and Translations Editor for the Long River Review.
 Her poetry was awarded the 2024–2025 Wallace Stevens Poetry Prize and she represented the university on the Connecticut Poetry Circuit.
-Her work appears or is forthcoming in the Long River Review, the Jewish Literary Journal, The Penn Review, and elsewhere.
+She also has interned for World Poetry Books, Trio House Press, and Autumn House Press, and she currently reads for Trio House Press.
+Her most recent work appears or is forthcoming in the Sugar House Review, Barnstorm, The Penn Review, and elsewhere.

 CO-EDITOR-IN-CHIEF